 Explore the roots of injustice, the impact of race and gender, and the structure of our criminal justice system.

-As a student of sociology or criminal justice at Elmhurst College, you’ll grapple with some of today’s most pressing issues and prepare for a fulfilling career in law, corrections, social services, marketing, and beyond.
+As a student of sociology or criminal justice at Elmhurst University, you’ll grapple with some of today’s most pressing issues and prepare for a fulfilling career in law, corrections, social services, marketing, and beyond.

 1:1 Attention from Expert Faculty

 At Elmhurst you’ll work with faculty members who have deep experience in the field, both as scholars and as practitioners in sociology, criminal justice and social services.
 But their primary passion is teaching.
 In small classes, you’ll get the one-on-one attention you need to reach your full potential.

 Real-World Experience Before You Graduate

 You’ll also have plenty of opportunities to work in the field.
 You might shadow a school social worker, work with community organizations on democratic engagement, ride along with a local police department or sit in on court proceedings.
 Or you might design your own independent research project, studying anything from attitudes about cultural diversity to the school-to-prison pipeline.
 Either way, you’ll build strong skills and an impressive résumé.